-14.5 You will be given the option to make your Subscription automatically renewable at the time of purchase (save for Subscription to a publication operated by Schwartz Pro, in which case we process automatic renewal only).
-In this case, your Subscription will automatically renew until you notify us to stop.
-If you do not choose an auto-renew payment option, we will contact you at the end of the initial Subscription period with an offer to renew your Subscription at the then prevailing renewal rate, which may be varied from time to time.
+14.6 For Manual Renewal Subscriptions and Subscriptions which you have chosen to convert to non-automatic renewal subscriptions, we will contact you at the end of the initial Subscription period with an offer to renew your Subscription at the then prevailing renewal rate, which may be varied from time to time.
 You may cancel your Subscription at any time as set out below.

-14.10 We reserve the right to change the prices and fees at any time.
+14.11 We reserve the right to change the prices and fees at any time.
 In the event your Subscription fee changes, you will be given 14 days notification prior to when you would need to make a decision to cancel and not be affected.
-The new fees will automatically take place from your next billing cycle.
+The new fees will automatically take place from your next billing cycle

 15. CHARGES ON YOUR STATEMENT